 - Pay off your debt ASAP.
 It’s possible to save $15,000-$20,000 in Korea, so take advantage of this to kick your student loan or credit cards payments into high-gear.
 Just because you can pay the minimum amount, or defer your payments, doesn’t mean you should.

 - Save a pool of money.
 A pool of money = choices.
 Going home with less than $5,000?
 Certainly not recommended. $100,000?
 Happy times and you have a ton of options.

 - Consider your future career.
 If you like teaching English, get some paper qualifications to go along with your experience (see: Doing the Celta in Korea + Doing the Delta in Korea).
-If you like teaching children, become a certified teacher which opens up possibilities in international schools.
+Maybe you like teaching children, so become a certified teacher which opens up possibilities in international schools.
 If you don’t like teaching, but are just here for the money (see: Doesn’t Everyone Come to Korea for the Money?), make a plan for life after ESL in Korea.

 - Get yourself some practical skills.
 The world cares about real skills and not fluffy stuff like, “I’m a good person,” “I can communicate cross-culturally,” or, “I speak survival Korean.”
 See: 6 Harsh Truths that Will Make you a Better Person-specifically point #6.
 Computer programming?
 Copy-writing?
 Editing?
 Social media management?
 Podcasting?
 Whatever!
 Just think “rock-solid practical” and get away from “fluffy”

 Need some Help Saving Money?
 Choose your Friends Wisely!